 Criticisms of Alexander’s racism in his writings

 The racism in Alexander’s MSI have been criticised, by a column in Direction by Robert Rickover and a two-part article in Direction by Jean M. O. Fischer.
 A long letter by Jeroen Staring also points to the racism in MSI.
 Walter Carrington replied that Alexander did not advocate racism, but was concerned with the health and well-being of the individual.
 Walter Carrington briefly returned to the issue in his foreword to the 1996 edition of MSI.
 ‘Viewpoint’ by Michael Holt regards Alexander’s racism as neglible in the context of his time.
 Maxwell Alexander’s lack of seriousness of the issue of racism in his 1992 NASTAT AGM caused several letters of protests.
-(For references, see entry for Maxwell Alexander.)
+(See Maxwell Alexander.)
 NASTAT (later AmSAT) adopted an anti-racist statement, and later STAT adopted a general anti-discriminatory clause.